timcmartin/vimbundles/README.md

 == or ==

-* clone and symlink ~/.vimbundles to your cloned location
+* Clone and symlink ~/.vimbundles to your cloned location

 ```
 git clone https://github.com/timcmartin/vimbundles.git .vimbundles